HoneyNeutrons/RecyclerViewUndoSwipe/README.md

 # RecylerViewUndoSwipe
-Native ItemTouch helper Swipe and drag support for RecyclerView with undo action.
+Native ItemTouch helper swipe and drag support for RecyclerView with undo action just like in "Do It" app.

 ![Alt text](http://imgur.com/R91UJql.gif "Optional title")

-You can download app on Google Play:
+You can download "Do It" app on Google Play:

 <a href="https://play.google.com/store/apps/details?id=com.honeyneutrons.doit" target="_blank">
   <img alt="Get it on Google Play"